hjoliver/cylc-7-8-sched-comp/README.md

 ### Cylc 7

 In Cylc 7 you can only match and operate on tasks that remain in the task pool.
-Beyond that you must first *insert* tasks into the pool.

-To rerun a sub-graph in Cylc 7 you have to "reset" existing (pool) sub-graph members to waiting and insert any ex-pool members, to set up the re-run before triggering the initial tasks.

-However, in clock-limited workflows the bloated Cylc 7 pool makes it likely that "all the tasks" remain in the pool for the current cycle, which makes many interventions easier than one might expect for this model.
+However, in clock-limited real-time workflows the bloated Cylc 7 pool makes it likely that "all the tasks" remain in the pool for the current cycle, which makes many interventions easier than one might expect for this model.

+Beyond the task pool you must *insert* tasks before running anything:
+- to rerun a sub-graph, insert all sub-graph tasks before triggering the first (because Cylc 7 doesn't automatically spawn tasks according to the graph)
+- and the inserted tasks will spawn their next-cycle instances on submit (as per Cylc 7 normal) which will likely result in "stuck" waiting tasks that need to be removed in the next cycle

 ### Cylc 8

-In Cylc 8 you can operate on individual tasks anywhere in the infinite graph, and downstream consequences will flow naturally with no pre-setup (reset or insert) required.
+In Cylc 8 you can operate on individual tasks anywhere in the infinite graph.

+Downstream activity will flow naturally with no setup (reset or insert) required because the Cylc 8 algorithm automatically spawns future tasks exactly as the graph dictates.

-However, matching tasks by glob or family name currently (Cylc 8.3.0) only works in the task pool.
-This is just like Cylc 7, but the much leaner pool (e.g. no succeeded tasks in the Cylc 8 pool) can make some mass interventions more involved than for Cylc 7, e.g. to target individual family members.
-This will become much easier soon though, in future releases.
+*Matching tasks by glob or family name currently (Cylc 8.3.0) only works in the task pool.* This is just like Cylc 7, but the much leaner Cylc 8 task pool can make mass interventions more difficult than for all-tasks-still-in-the-pool Cylc 7 cases, e.g. to target all members of a family by family name.

+This will become much easier in future 8.x releases, however.

 -------------